 There is continuing support.

 Hospices provide grief support services for family members and friends surrounding the death of a loved one.
 This can consist of memorial services, individual counseling, reading materials, group support, and other offerings, and is available for as long as it is needed.
 Again, hospice care is for patients' loved ones, too.

-1 D It is about each patient's life and care, and they choose.
-Hospice teams offer assistance with Advance Care Directives - documents reflecting personal wishes and designating a person to make decisions on one's behalf if unable to do so.
+10 It is about each patient's life and care, and they choose.

+Hospice teams offer assistance with Advance Care Directives-documents reflecting personal wishes and designating a person to make decisions on your behalf if you are unable to do so.
 Conversation about one's values and personal preferences for end-of-life care is a gift.
-Studies show that when care preferences have been established, people are more likely to have a peaceful death and family members suffer less.
+Studies show that when care preferences have been established and communicated, people are more likely to have a peaceful death, and family members feel less anxiety.